belgif/review/Meetings/2023-01-23/Agenda.md

 **Questions:**
 - move it to ICEG level ?
-- interest from french/german speaking community ?
+- interest from french speaking community ?
-- interest from french/german speaking community ?
+- interest from german speaking community ?
 - link with Single Digital Gateway ?
 (EMREX/ELMO being examined right now by the EC)